gustavopinto/gustavopinto.github.com/_pages/courses/ruby/types.md

   - Saída: ```"ACCGGGTTTT"```

 - JavaScript é conhecida por ser uma linguagem com tipagem dinâmica e fraca.
 Cite alguns exemplos de problemas que um sistema de tipos como JavaScript pode trazer para um desenvolvedor de software desatento?

+- Discorra sobre o trecho a seguir (que vem [deste livro](https://www.oreilly.com/library/view/software-engineering-at/9781492082781/ch22.html)): "We’ve also found that statically typed languages are much easier to perform large automated changes in than dynamically typed languages.
+Compiler-based tools along with strong static analysis provide a significant amount of information that we can use to build tools to affect LSCs and reject invalid transformations before they even get to the testing phase.
+The unfortunate result of this is that languages like Python, Ruby, and JavaScript that are dynamically typed are extra difficult for maintainers.
+Language choice is, in many respects, intimately tied to the question of code lifespan: languages that tend to be viewed as more focused on developer productivity tend to be more difficult to maintain.
+Although this isn’t an intrinsic design requirement, it is where the current state of the art happens to be."